 Patient control of information and Opting-Out

-If you wish to exercise your right to opt-out, or to speak to somebody to understand what impact this may have, if any, please contact us here.
+If you require further information or you wish to speak to somebody to understand what impact this may have, if any, please contact us here.

-If you have any questions or concerns or wish to complain about how we use your information, please contact us at:
+If you have any questions or concerns or wish to complain about how we use your information, please contact our Data Protection Officer (DPO) at: